I’m Not Receiving a Signal From My Microphone, What Do I Do?

 The first thing to check, no matter how obvious it may sound, is to check all connections and ensure that everything is plugged in securely.

 Second, check that the correct input is selected on your recording device and that your input levels are turned up.
-It is very easy to connect your microphone to Input 1 (Channel 1) but have Input 2 (Channel 2) turned on.
-Many devices have multiple input options, such as a microphone level or line-in level.
+It is very easy to connect your microphone to Input 1 (Channel 1) b, but have Input 2 (Channel 2) turned on.
+Many devices have multiple input options, such as a microphone level or a ,line-in level.
 Make sure that you have selected the correct input options for your microphone.
 If the wrong setting is selected the signal level can be so low that it may appear that there is no signal.

 Very Low Signal